geteff1/ClinDiag/README.md

 (clindiag) python code/human_alone.py --data_dir benchmark_dataset
 ```

-### Ablation Study <a name="ablation"></a>
+### Additional Study <a name="ablation"></a>

-The following scripts were used for ablation study.
+The following scripts were used for additional study.
 We examined the effects of (1) multi-doctor collaboration, (2) introducing a critic agent, and (3) prompt engineering on diagnostic performance.

 #### 1. Multi-doctor agents <a name="multi-doctor"></a>